-Child and adolescent psychotherapists offer psychoanalytic treatment to children and young people with emotional or behavioural difficulties that include:
+As a child and adolescent psychotherapist, you'll offer psychoanalytic treatment to children and young people with emotional or behavioural difficulties, including:

 - psychosomatic disorders.

-Child and adolescent psychotherapists use a multidisciplinary approach and work within the context of the child's life, for example, the family or school.
+You'll use a multidisciplinary approach to work within the context of the child's life, for example their family or school.
 Your relationship with the child is central to treatment.

-They may see a child individually, in a group with other children, or with parents or other family members.
-They may see parents or carers without the child being present.
+You may see a child individually, in a group with other children, or with parents or other family members.
+You may also see parents or carers without the child being present.

 Child and adolescent psychotherapy is a core profession within Child and Adolescent Mental Health Services (CAMHS).

-Child and adolescent psychotherapists are trained to carefully observe children and young people and respond to what they might be communicating through their behaviour and play.
+- carefully observe children and young people and respond to what they might be communicating through their behaviour and play

-- providing assessment and treatment of children and adolescents as individuals or in a group;
+- provide assessment and treatment of children and adolescents as individuals or in a group

-- providing short-term and long-term interventions with children, young people and/or parents, from a few sessions to regular appointments over several years;
+- provide short-term and long-term interventions with children, young people and/or parents, from a few sessions to regular appointments over several years

-- working alongside other professionals in planning how best to help a child and the child's family, for example in schools, hospitals, children's services and child protection agencies;
+- work alongside other professionals in planning how best to help a child and the child's family, for example in schools, hospitals, children's services and child protection agencies

-- working as part of multidisciplinary teams comprising psychiatrists, psychologists, social workers, paediatric nurses, special educational needs coordinators (SENCOs), family therapists and community psychiatric nurses, most commonly in Child and Adolescent Mental Health Services (CAMHS);
+- work as part of multidisciplinary teams made up of psychiatrists, psychologists, social workers, paediatric nurses, special educational needs coordinators (SENCOs), family therapists and community psychiatric nurses, most commonly in CAMHS

-- offering training, consultation and supervision to other professionals who work with children and families in the community, including health visitors, social workers, teachers, midwives and nurses;
+- offer training, consultation and supervision to other professionals who work with children and families in the community, including health visitors, social and youth workers, teachers, midwives and nurses

-- planning service delivery in conjunction with commissioners and developing new services;
+- plan service delivery in conjunction with commissioners and develop new services

-- keeping abreast of developments in theory and research and undertaking continuing professional development (CPD).
+- keep up to date with developments in theory and research and undertake continuing professional development (CPD).

-NHS pay scales apply to the majority of child and adolescent psychotherapists, who are employed in NHS Child and Adolescent Mental Health Services (CAMHS) or other mental health services.
+- NHS pay scales apply to the majority of child and adolescent psychotherapists who are employed in NHS CAMHS or other mental health services.
 Psychotherapist trainees can earn £26,565 to £35,577 (Band 6).

 There is no standard scale of fees in private practice and the fees you charge can vary depending on your client base, experience and location, for example.
 Some psychotherapists may provide low-cost therapy for unemployed or low-income clients.

-Income data from NHS Agenda for Change.
+Income data from Agenda for Change (AfC) Pay Rates.
 Figures are intended as a guide only.

 Working hours within the NHS are generally regular.
-Extended working days occur if you attend meetings, run training sessions or take on additional private practice activities.
+You may need to work extra hours to attend meetings, run training sessions or take on additional private practice activities.